alexandern17/test-readme/README.md

 ### Get Tid

-To get the current ‘tid’ used by the SDK, call:
+To get the current `tid` used by the SDK, call:

 Swift:
 ```swift